dalaing/behaviors-and-events/blog/drafts/behaviors.md

 accumB x eF = ...
 ```

-This behaves like a scan.
+This acts like a scan.
 The behavior starts with the value `x`, and every time the event `eF` occurs the function gets applied to the current value of the behavior.

 This works nicely with `unions`: